Google Meet one-ups Zoom with free 60-minute meetings for consumers

-Google Meet, formerly Google Hangouts Meet, is arriving for consumers “over the coming weeks.”
+Google Meet, the video conferencing tool formerly known as Google Hangouts Meet, is arriving for consumers “over the coming weeks.”
 Until now, Google Meet was only available to business and education users via G Suite.
 Anyone with a Google Account will be able to start, join, and schedule a Google Meet call for free “starting in early May.”
 But there are some limitations: Meet video calls can have up to 100 participants and last up to 60 minutes.
 Google will start to enforce the time limit restriction on September 30.

-On Alphabet’s Q1 2020 earnings call yesterday, CEO Sundar Pichai revealed that Google Meet passed 100 million daily active users (DAUs) last week, and is adding “roughly” 3 million new users every day.
-That’s still a far cry from Zoom’s 300 million DAUs but at least it’s the same order of magnitude.
+On Alphabet’s Q1 2020 earnings call yesterday, CEO Sundar Pichai revealed that Google Meet passed 100 million daily active users (DAUs) last week and is adding “roughly” 3 million new users every day.
+That’s still a far cry from Zoom’s 300 million DAUs, but at least it’s on the same order of magnitude.
 Last month, Microsoft shared that Skype’s daily active users were up 70% but did not disclose an exact figure.

 In the age of coronavirus, it’s not surprising that workers are increasingly using video conferencing tools.
-What caught tech companies off-guard, however, is that people would also use their work video chat tools for fun.
+What caught tech companies off guard, however, is that people would also use their work video chat tools for fun.
 Zoom started as an enterprise tool, even if it’s now also being used to broadcast yoga classes, happy hours, and dinner parties.
 Zoom traded privacy and security to make joining video meetings with hundreds of participants dead simple.
 As a result, Zoom is now the undisputable leader, and tech giants are trying to catch up.
 Last month, Skype started letting users join video meetings without having to sign up or download anything.
 Last week, Facebook launched Messenger Rooms.
 And Google has been flexing Meet’s muscles all month.

 Limitations

 Google Meet is clearly going after Zoom, but Google is still careful to leave exclusive features for its paying customers.
-While all you need is a Google Account to join a Google Meet meeting, which anyone can sign up for using an email address, free meetings only last for 60 minutes.
-Google is not enforcing that limit until September 30, but even then, it is an improvement over Zoom’s 40-minute limit.
-On the other hand, Skype and Messenger Rooms do not have a time limit at all.
+While all you need to join a Google Meet meeting is a Google Account, which anyone can sign up for using an email address, free meetings only last for 60 minutes.
+Google is not enforcing that limit until September 30, but even then it is an improvement over Zoom’s 40-minute limit.
+On the other hand, Skype and Messenger Rooms do not have any time limits.

 GamesBeat Summit 2020 Online | Live Now, Upgrade your pass for networking and speaker Q&A.

 Google is still figuring out what will happen when the 60-minute time limit is reached.
 Zoom meetings end abruptly after 40 minutes.
 “In terms of the user experience, either the call ends or it will prompt them,” Smita Hashim, Google Cloud director of product management, told VentureBeat.
-“We haven’t exactly specced-out the user experience, but we will enforce the limit.”
+“We haven’t exactly specced out the user experience, but we will enforce the limit.”

 Google Meet also maxes out at 100 participants.
-Zoom has a 100 participant limitation for free users as well, though there are ways to expand (the Business plan limit is 300, Enterprise is 500, and Enterprise Plus is 1,000).
+Zoom has a 100-participant limitation for free users, as well, though there are ways to expand this (the Business plan limit is 300, Enterprise is 500, and Enterprise Plus is 1,000).
 Skype and Messenger Rooms both max out at 50 participants.

 Security

-Considering Zoom’s slew of security issues, Google is making a point to underline the steps it takes to secure Google Meet.
+Considering Zoom’s slew of security issues, Google is making a point of underlining the steps it takes to secure Google Meet.
 In fact, Google’s blog post today is full of direct jabs at Zoom.
-Google Meet’s “security features” reads like a list of Zoom security screwups unearthed over the past couple of months:
+Google Meet’s “security features” reads like a list of the Zoom security screwups unearthed over the past couple of months:

 - We provide a strong set of host controls such as the ability to admit or deny entry to a meeting, and mute or remove participants, if needed.